-4.5.11 Smaller Villages and Hamlets.
-The remaining settlements have a very restricted range of services which render them unsuitable locations for promoting development.
+4.5.9 The remaining settlements have a very restricted range of services which render them unsuitable locations for promoting development.
 A few areas are sufficiently built up to justify a defined Green Belt boundary but, in view of the lack of facilities, development in these locations will be limited to small scale infilling only.

-4.5.12 The scope for further housing within the rural settlements has been assessed through the Strategic Housing Land Availability Assessment.
-Across all the settlements there is significant scope in total although the supply is spread over a wide area and no single settlement has identified capacity for development on a substantial scale.
+4.5.10 The land availability assessment shows there is significant scope for housing in these settlements although the supply is spread over a wide area and no single settlement has identified capacity for development on a substantial scale.
 The supply consists primarily of existing commitments although a number of relatively small additional sites have been identified.
 It is shown below:

 Completions since 2006 328

 Outstanding permissions 431

-Identified sites 118
+Identified sites 148

 Small site allowance 252

-Total 1,129
+Total 1,159

-4.5.13 Two thirds of the housing provision is made up of completions and outstanding planning permissions.
+4.5.11 Two thirds of the housing provision is made up of completions and outstanding planning permissions.

-4.5.14 Across the settlements there is some employment land recommended for retention through the employment land review.
+4.5.12 Across the settlements there is some employment land recommended for retention through the Employment Land Review.
 This generally consists of relatively small sites and their retention and regeneration consistent with Policy SP8 will enable them to continue to make a significant contribution to the rural economy.